 VOICE believes that the humanitarian sector must deliver on its promise to protect women and girls-and that women and girls themselves must lead that revolution.
 We are confronting one of the world's oldest and most widespread human rights abuses: violence against women and girls (VAWG).
-We challenge traditional, ineffectual methods of addressing VAWG in humanitarian emergencies, with a proven but chronically underused resource: the leadership of women and girls themselves.
+We challenge traditional, ineffectual methods of addressing VAWG in humani-